Seth Perler

 7. Templates for advocacy emails.

-9. Bonus “Touch up” webinar midway through the semester to help keep the momentum going and refine core concepts.
+8. Bonuses to help keep the momentum going and reinforce core concepts.

 What will students learn?